 Many people assume that Medicare or their insurance will pay for long-term nursing home care.
-They are usually wrong.
+Unfortunately, this is usually not the case.
 Medicare pays for no more than the first 100 days of nursing home care, and it has many other restrictions so that many people entering a home almost never receive full benefits.
 Most residents' health care insurance stops when Medicare coverage stops.
-Unless your mother has unusually good long term care insurance, she is likely to end up paying for her nursing home care out of her own pocket or with Medicaid.
+Unless your loved-one has unusually good long term care insurance, the are likely to end up paying for her nursing home care out of her own pocket or with Medicaid.

 Under Medicare the first 20 days may be covered in full.
 From days 21-100, Medicare will pay a portion of the cost of care if you continue to require skilled services.
 You must pay part of the cost, call the co-pay, of your stay.
 In 2017, the co-pay per day was $146.50.
 These days will be covered only if the person was in the hospital three midnights immediately before entering the nursing home and the resident needs certain skilled care, or if treatments are showing improvement in the individual's condition so continuation of treatment is valuable.
 Medicare stops paying when the treatments ends or the 100 days are used.

 What Medicare Pays For